julio-cfa/EncDec/README.md

 git clone https://github.com/julio-cfa/EncDec.git
 ```

 There are 2 requirements: the colorama and cryptography libraries.
 You can install them with pip (pip install colorama && pip install cryptography).
-It is quite simple.
+It is quite simple and straightforward.

 ----
 ### Keygen